matthewhudson/seatgeek.js/README.markdown

 Common JS & Browser library for the [SeatGeek Platform API](http://platform.seatgeek.com/).

-## Response Formats
-The API provides two basic types of response documents: (i) a single resource response document and (ii) a bulk resource response document.
-The former returns a single document of the requested resource.

-A bulk resource response document will include an array of single resource documents along with some additional meta information about the response.
-If no resources are found, meta information will be returned with an empty resources array.

 ## Installation

 Just include the script.
 The `seatgeek` object is automagically added to your environment.
 No need for `new` or any other sort of initialization.
 In the browser do the following: